cjus/node-neo4j-presentation/presentation/teleprompt.md

 A look at cities ^ throughout the world reveal [airports], and in larger cities - [airport hubs] -

-which connect flights to [other] flights and _to_ destinations around the globe.
+which connect flights to [other] flights and :to: destinations around the globe.

-Yes, the paths of air _and_ ocean travel, also form a network graph.
+Yes, the paths of air [and] ocean travel, also form a network graph.

-If you look closely you can see _where_ lots of lines converge [indicating] network nodes which are hubs.
+If you look closely you can see :where: lots of lines converge [indicating] network nodes which are hubs.
 They're the [yellow] circles shown.

 Consider 3D games ^, the characters and terrains are built from wire frame models called meshes, which are essentially graphs.